intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch_nano.md

-# BigDL-Nano Pytorch LightningLite Quickstart
+# BigDL-Nano Pytorch TorchNano Quickstart

 **In this guide we'll demonstrate how to use BigDL-Nano to accelerate custom train loop easily with very few changes.**